miztiik/security-automation-remediate-unintended-s3-object-acl/README.md

       If you have AWS CDK installed you can close this repository and deploy the stack with,

         ```sh
-        # If you have cdk installed
+        # If you DONT have cdk installed
         npm install -g aws-cdk

         git clone https://github.com/miztiik/security-automation-remediate-unintended-s3-object-acl.git